Colorado Sells More Nonresident Elk Licenses

 Than All Western States Combined

-Recent research shared by the Colorado Resident Hunter Association group is revealing that Colorado apparently sells more nonresident elk tags than all seven western states combined.
+Recent research shared by the Colorado Resident Hunter Association Facebook group reveals that Colorado sells more nonresident elk tags than all seven western states combined.
 The numbers are staggering when you look at this table.

 Even though these seven western states have an elk population that is 2.5 times that of Colorado (742,000 elk vs 280,000 elk), the 7 western states collectively sell 5,100 less elk licenses to nonresidents, than Colorado sells to nonresidents.
 How can one state sell its resident hunters equity like this?
 Clearly Colorado find nonresident dollars more valuable than resident hunters since Colorado resident Over The Counter elk hunters have declined by 8,000 since 2014, this is the result of overcrowding by nonresident elk hunters within OTC units, as the nonresidents are up by 10,000 since 2014.
 The nonresident surge has been going on for 20 years+ and this is why Colorado brings in more hunting dollars than any other state in the Country.
 Even with a $52 million dollar surplus in 2022 they continue to sell resident equity for nonresident dollars.

 Can resident hunters of Colorado apply for Governor Polis’s Equity Grants to help pay for a nonprofit that will properly sue to restore equity for resident hunters?
 This is the biggest “Apples to Oranges” hunting tag allocation comparison of all time; it shows an unmatched bias against Colorado residents.